iscc/iscc-evm/README.md

 ## The ISCC-REGISTRAR contract

 An ISCC-REGISTRAR contract offers ISCC-CODE declarations to its users for claimig unique, short and owned ISCC-IDs.
-To become an ISCC-REGISTRAR a contract must offer an `iscc_declare` method that registers ISCC-CODEs by calling the `iscc_announce` method of the ISCC-HUB contract.
+To become an ISCC-REGISTRAR a contract must offer an `declare` method that registers ISCC-CODEs by calling the `announce` method of the ISCC-HUB contract.

 ## The ISCC-HUB contract

-The ISCC-HUB contract exposes the "iscc_announce" interface for other contracts to declare ISCC-CODEs and emits `IsccDeclaration`-events.
+The ISCC-HUB contract exposes the `announce` interface for other contracts to declare ISCC-CODEs and emits `IsccDeclaration`-events.

 The minimal input for an ISCC-CODE declaration is the ISCC-CODE itself.
 ISCC-CODE declarations